CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 hellbent on using OctoPrint, stop after **Step 6** below:

 1. Download [OctoPi](https://octoprint.org/download/) and set it up on the Raspberry Pi according to the instructions on the download page.
-2. Once the Raspberry Pi is configured, ssh into it from your computer.
+2. Once the Raspberry Pi is configured, ssh into it from your computer: `ssh pi@octopi.local`
 3. Clone the Kiauh repository into the root directory of the Pi: `git clone https://github.com/th33xitus/kiauh.git`
 4. Navigate to the Kiauh directory: `cd kiauh`
 5. Run Kiauh: `./kiauh.sh`
 6. Install Klipper Firmware
 7. Install the Moonraker API
-8. Install **either** the Mainsail or Fluidd web interface
+8. Install either the Mainsail **or** Fluidd web interface
 9. (optional) Install 'MJPG Streamer' if using a webcam
 10. Reboot the Raspberry Pi `sudo reboot`
 11. Once the Pi reboots, Navigate to your selected hostname (default is 'http://octopi.local') in your browser. *I will assume you're using the     default hostname for the duration of this guide.*